geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 A Seed instance can also be associated with one or more additional Plantings as the seed from which the Planting was grown.
 In this case, the Seed's ID appears in the Planting in the sowSeedID field.
 Those Plantings do not have to be in the same Garden (in fact, they will often be in a different garden).

-The Seed entity indicates the garden in which they were grown (but not the one or more gardens in which they are used to sow new Plantings).
-The entity also caches the gardenerID, cropID, varietyID, and seedsAvailable in order to simplify presentation of Seed data in Index and View pages without having to retrieve Planting data.
+The Seed entity provides information about where it was harvested from (but not about where it was used to sow new Plantings).
+This information includes the gardenerID, cropID, cropName, varietyID, varietyName and seedsAvailable.
+Providing this information in the Seed entity simplifies presentation of Seed data in Index and View pages.

 Finally, in order to safely delete a Seed instance, it must not have been used to sow any Plantings.
 So that we don't have to search through all the Plantings across an entire chapter, the Seed entity provides a field called sowSeedCount.
 This field is initialized to zero and incremented whenever a Seed instance is referenced in the sowSeedID field of a new Planting.
 A Seed instance can only be deleted when the sowSeedCount is zero.